 In order to successfully fight against the evil intentions of hackers, it is necessary to follow the best security assessment techniques.
 And as the cybersecurity landscape evolves, the number of such techniques is also increasing.

-Every cybersecurity expert must have faced this question - penetration testing or red teaming?
+Every cybersecurity expert must have faced this question prior to performing pentesting or red teaming?
 More often than not, organizations tend to treat penetration testing and red teaming as if they were the same thing, but they are certainly not.

 Despite some fundamental similarities, both have several differences when it comes to the underlying approach and intent.
 Let’s take a look at some of the key differences between penetration testing and red teaming based on some of the most common cybersecurity scenarios.